 - New Content: The Psychological, Social, and Biological Foundations of Behavior section is the first in the history of the MCAT to test psychology and sociology concepts.
 Pre-medical students that majored in psychology and sociology will find this section easier than other students.
 In addition, the current MCAT increased its emphasis on biochemistry.
 Students with a stronger biochemistry background will similarly find the current MCAT to be easier.

-- More Time Per Question: Students now have more time to answer each question on the new MCAT.
-Slower test takers can rejoice knowing that they will not feel as much time pressure on the new exam.
+- More Time Per Question: Students now have more time to answer each question on the current MCAT.
+Slower test takers can rejoice knowing that they will not feel as much time pressure on the current exam.

-> - Passage Style: As the passages on the new MCAT are now all biological relevant, they will be easier for students to understand and relate to.
-In addition, many of the new passages on the MCAT are adapted from scientific journal articles.
+- Passage Style: As the passages on the current MCAT are now all biological relevant, they will be easier for students to understand and relate to.
+In addition, many of the current passages on the MCAT are adapted from scientific journal articles.
 Students are expected to be able to understand experimental design, analyze data, and make conclusions about the experimental study.
-Students with a strong research background will be at an advantage on the new MCAT.
+Students with a strong research background will be at an advantage on the current MCAT.

-> - New Content: The introduction of psychology, sociology, and biochemistry is not good news for everyone.
-Students that don’t have this background will of course find the new MCAT to be harder.
+- New Content: The introduction of psychology, sociology, and biochemistry is not good news for everyone.
+Students that don’t have this background will of course find the current MCAT to be harder.

-> - Passage Style: Students without as much research experience will find it challenging to understand the passages heavy on research.
+- Passage Style: Students without as much research experience will find it challenging to understand the passages heavy on research.

 - Question Presentation: On the old MCAT, students could see all the questions associated with a passage on the same page.
 Students could scan the questions before reading the passage to know what parts of the passage to focus on.
 As the current MCAT only presents one question per page, it is tougher for students to use this approach.